Biblical Books—New Testament >

 "In this culturally sensitive and theologically insightful reading of Romans, Jackson W. invites us to consider the East Asian notion of 'face' as a key for unlocking the significance of the themes of honor and shame in Paul's epistle to the Romans.
 Through this contemporary conceptual analog, the author is able to guide the reader through the relational world that Paul took for granted and to illuminate how social capital affects various dimensions of this most important letter.
 Well researched and yet accessibly written, Reading Romans with Eastern Eyes is a useful and reliable resource for anyone interested in journeying into Romans by way of a culture closer to the apostle's own than that shared by many of us in the West today."

-"Jackson W. (a pseudonym) provides Western readers, indeed global readers, with a thoughtful, carefully documented Eastern perspective on Paul's epistle to the Romans.
+"Jackson W. provides Western readers, indeed global readers, with a thoughtful, carefully documented Eastern perspective on Paul's epistle to the Romans.
 Arguing that Asian and Middle Eastern cultures share similarities in worldview, he brings us new vistas and nuances to this wonderful epistle.
 While he does not challenge Western thinking, he does challenge us to see more than that.
 In doing so, his thoughts will certainly provide for vigorous but necessary and long-overdue discourse.
 I found it a refreshing and insightful read."

 "Jackson W.'s work Reading Romans with Eastern Eyes provides a long-overdue contribution to Pauline theology and biblical studies.
 Blending the first century cultural dynamics of honor and shame, patronage, and collectivism alongside traditional understandings of the book of Romans, Jackson unpacks the importance of a comprehensive interpretation of this fundamental book of the faith.
 He brings a sensitivity to the many issues that strikes at the heart of the global majority while highlighting the latest in New Testament studies.
 This is an indispensable read for any pastor, scholar, or Christian who desires to have a deeper grasp of the apostle Paul's magnum opus."

 "Drawing from his personal experience and combining insight and principles from diverse disciplines (not just biblical theology), Jackson W. has written another practical book that will reorient the way we read the letter to the Romans.
 There aren't enough resources written that take into consideration the cultural nuances and implications that aren't immediately evident, but this book does exactly that.
 Hence, this book isn't just another Bible study or hermeneutics resource but a key reference if we are to fully grasp the message of the epistle.
-While W. deals specifically with Romans here, I believe it will help and inspire us to begin reading the rest of Scripture with the same cultural awareness and intelligence.
+While Jackson deals specifically with Romans here, I believe it will help and inspire us to begin reading the rest of Scripture with the same cultural awareness and intelligence.
 This is a must-read for everyone—not just crosscultural workers!"

 "Jackson W. has gifted us with a fresh and delightfully insightful reading of Romans.
-Because W.'s Eastern perspective shares much in common with that of Paul's first-century world, the book offers many aha moments for Western Christians.
-Over and over, issues such as honor and same, collective identity, and ancestral authority shed significant light on the text, at times challenging traditional readings.
+Because his Eastern perspective shares much in common with that of Paul's first-century world, the book offers many aha moments for Western Christians.
+Over and over, issues such as honor and shame, collective identity, and ancestral authority shed significant light on the text, at times challenging traditional readings.
 What's more, this highly readable book teems with applications that speak to the church today.
 I strongly commend it to students, teachers, and pastors."

 "I have been looking forward to this book for two reasons.
 First, Jackson is an expert.
 He was born and raised a Westerner but has spent most of his adult life in the East.
 He is fluent in an Eastern language, is deeply immersed in an Eastern culture, has been studying Eastern worldviews for decades, and has a keen interest in how modern Eastern Christians interpret the Bible.
 He understands the kinds of questions Westerners have, the ways that Westerners misread Scripture, and importantly, when and how a more Eastern perspective can help me.